mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 * `writeBoundedToBigQuery` - for writing to BigQuery using File Loads
 * `publishJsonToPubsub` - for publishing JSON messages on Pubsub
 * `writeUnboundedToStorageAsJson` - for writing JSON files with dead letters on Cloud Storage

+Extract the infrastructure module as a shared library and reuse it in all data pipelines.
+Writing and testing I/O is complex so do it once, and do it well.

 ## Summary